ReiRootieroot/Reverting_Commits_Basics/README.md

 ---
-The point of this exercise is to demonstrate understanding of commiting in Git and successfully execute the following relevant commands:
+The point of this exercise is to demonstrate understanding of revisiting and reverting commits in Git and successfully execute the following relevant commands:

+* git checkout commit *commit-hash*
+* git switch -
-* git status
+* git checkout HEAD *"filename"*
-* git init
+* git checkout -- *"filename"*
-* git commit -m
+* git reset *commit-hash*

+Along with:
-* git log
+* git checkout HEAD~#
-* touch
+* git restore *"filename"*
-* git add
+* git revert *commit-hash*
 ---

 This exercise is based around the Beatles' song Yesterday, and the evolution of its lyrics over time.